List of Louisiana state high school football champions: Team and coaching superlatives

-Nineteen different schools in the parish of East Baton Rouge have won 72 total titles, including 14 different schools within the city limits of Baton Rouge that have won 63 total titles (this city total does not include, however, 4 championships forfeited by Catholic High and Southern Lab—or any won by Central High or Dunham, which used Baton Rouge postal ZIP Codes at the time but are now considered part of the newly-incorporated cities of Central and St. George respectively).
+Nineteen different schools in the parish of East Baton Rouge have won 80 total titles, including 14 different schools within the city limits of Baton Rouge that have won 69 total titles (this city total does not include, however, 4 championships later forfeited—or any won by Central High or Dunham, which used Baton Rouge postal ZIP Codes in the past but are now considered part of the newly-incorporated cities of Central and St. George respectively).

 Curtis is the school with the most championships (27), and Lafayette Acadiana Christian Athletics is the school with the most consecutive championships (6).
-Haynesville is the public school with the most championships (17)—and most consecutive LHSAA championships (4), tied with Ferriday and Edna Karr of New Orleans (although Istrouma as a public school actually won 5 consecutive crowns when counting its 1955, 1956, 1957, and 1959 LHSAA titles along with its top-place finish in the 1958 Louisiana Prep Grid Standard final postseason rankings).
+Haynesville is the public school with the most championships (18)—and most consecutive LHSAA championships (4), tied with Ferriday and Edna Karr of New Orleans (although Istrouma as a public school actually won 5 consecutive crowns when counting its 1955, 1956, 1957, and 1959 LHSAA titles along with its top-place finish in the 1958 Louisiana Prep Grid Standard final postseason rankings).
 Istrouma is the school with the most championships within the LHSAA's highest classification (9).
 Curtis is now a member of the New Orleans Catholic League, a district within the LHSAA that is well-represented on the listings above.

 Long-term successful teams like Curtis, Haynesville, and Istrouma are known for having programs with extensive family ties.
 Curtis' head coach, John T. Curtis Jr.—the second-winningest head coach in high school football history—is the son of the school's founder and has had numerous family members serve as assistant coaches or players for the team.
 He has also won more state championships than any other coach in the country.
-Haynesville has had a very successful transition of its head coaching position from Alton "Red" Franklin to his son, David.
+Haynesville has had a very successful transition of its head coaching position from Red Franklin to his son, David.
 Istrouma similarly had a very successful transition of its head coaching position from Ellis A. "Little Fuzzy" Brown to his twin brother, James E. "Big Fuzzy" Brown.
 In addition, Robert Andrew "Racer" Holstead, Sr., formerly the winningest high school football head coach in the state, coached Tallulah High to four LHSAA football championships, Tallulah Academy to three LISA championships and one MAIS championship—and even Plaquemine to one LHSAA basketball championship; recently his grandson, Chad Mahaffey, also coached University Lab to four state championships.
 Like Holstead, Baton Rouge Christian Home Educators Fellowship (LCSAA, ACEL, and LIFT), Easton (Times–Picayune, National Farm and Live Stock Show, and LHSAA), and Southern Lab (LIALA, LIALO, and LHSAA) have also won trophies from three different sources.

 Records from schools and coaches with documented all-time won–loss standings, however, indicate that having programs among the winningest in the state does not necessarily always correlate with earning state championships.
+For example, among the 600-win and 300-win clubs for teams and coaches respectively: